Mohammad Ilyas (politician): Political career

 Mohammad Ilyas is a member of the Rahim Khan political dynasty of Haryana, which has immense influence in the Nuh district (Mewat region) of Haryana.
 Ilyas is a senior leader and the longest serving legislator from the region.

 He first entered electoral politics in 1987, after the death of his father, contesting from the Nuh constituency under the banner of the Lok Dal (LKD), though he was unsuccessful.
 In a 1989 by-election, he ran as a candidate for the Indian National Congress but was again defeated.
 His first electoral victory came in 1991, where he served as the Minister of State for Power and Irrigation under the Bhajan Lal's Congress government.

 In 1996, running as an independent, he again faced defeat.
 Ilyas achieved a significant win in 2000, securing the Ferozepur Jhirka seat as a candidate of the Indian National Lok Dal (INLD), where he served as the Minister of State for Animal Husbandry under Om Prakash Chautala's fifth ministry.

 However, he was defeated in the 2005 election before winning the Punahana seat in 2009.
 After another loss in 2014, Ilyas made a successful comeback in 2019, once again winning under the Indian National Congress.
 He also contested an election for parliamentary seat of the Faridabad constituency in 2004 and lost the election to Avtar Singh Bhadana with a margin of 1,51,929 votes.

 In the 2024 Haryana Legislative Assembly election, Ilyas retained his seat and won from the Punahana constituency with a victory margin of 31,916 votes.

+Suspension from Indian National Congress

+In April 2026, Mohammad Ilyas was suspended from the primary membership of the Indian National Congress for cross-voting and acting against party lines during the Rajya Sabha elections.
+The disciplinary action, approved by AICC President Mallikarjun Kharge on the recommendation of the Disciplinary Action Committee, followed allegations that he and four other party MLAs voted for the BJP-backed candidate.
+Following his suspension, Ilyas criticized the party leadership, accusing them of neglecting the backwardness of the Mewat region.